getherbert/docs/index.md

     }
   }
 ```
 Now let's update `MyPlugin` with your namespace.
-Generally your plugin name without spaces, for example: Our plugin called `Social Icons (pro)` would become `SocialIconsPro`.
+Generally you'll want to use your plugin name without spaces.
+For example: Our plugin called `Social Icons (pro)` would become `SocialIconsPro`.
 Now the autoload section would look like:

 ``` javascript
 "autoload": {